abhi-node/finance-office/_docs/feature/overview.md

 # LibreOffice AI Writing Assistant: Project Overview

-## Feature List
+## Current Implementation Status

+**Phase 1 Complete**: The LibreOffice AI Writing Assistant now features a fully functional chat interface integrated into Writer's sidebar.
+Users can access the AI Assistant panel which provides a native chat experience with proper text input, message display, and LibreOffice integration.

+## Implemented Features (Phase 1)

+### ✅ Native Chat Interface
+**Fully Functional Sidebar Integration**: The AI Assistant appears as a native LibreOffice sidebar panel accessible in Writer.
+The interface includes a 500px chat history display area with automatic scrolling and word wrapping, an 80px auto-expanding text input area that grows with content, and a send button positioned for natural conversation flow.

+**Professional UI Design**: The chat interface follows LibreOffice's design patterns with proper spacing, margins, and visual elements.
+Text wrapping prevents overflow in the constrained sidebar width, ensuring messages remain readable.
+The layout uses GTK Box containers for proper responsive behavior.

+**Event Handling and Interaction**: Send button functionality works correctly, supporting both mouse clicks and keyboard interactions.
+The interface provides immediate visual feedback for user actions and maintains focus appropriately during conversation flow.

+## Planned Features (Phase 2 - Backend Integration)

-The LibreOffice AI Writing Assistant provides comprehensive access to Writer's functionality through an intelligent agent that can perform complex document operations, formatting tasks, and external integrations.
-The agent serves as a sophisticated writing companion that understands both document context and user intent to deliver precise, contextual assistance.
+The LibreOffice AI Writing Assistant will provide comprehensive access to Writer's functionality through an intelligent agent that can perform complex document operations, formatting tasks, and external integrations.
+The agent will serve as a sophisticated writing companion that understands both document context and user intent to deliver precise, contextual assistance.

 ### Core Document Manipulation Functions